nosarthur/nosarthur.github.io/_drafts/japanese.md

 * Chinese characters (kanji) is
 *

+As a Chinese, learning Japanese is somewhat easy. .
+Learning English as a German.

 ## hiragana and katagana

 Roughly speaking, there are 50 phonetic alphabets in Japanese, which can be decomposed 5 vowels and 10 consonants.